‘Tenet’ has middling release in U.S. as Hollywood reopens on Labor Day weekend

 Overall, “Tenet’s” overseas $126 million total is at least on the path to approaching “Inception,” which drew an inflation-adjusted $635 million in 2010.
 A figure even half that sum, many analysts say, will be solid in a climate where public life is so uncertain.

 The “Tenet” rollout comes as Disney attempted a different model for “Mulan,” its live-action reboot that had also been postponed multiple times.
-The company earlier this summer decided to release the film as a premium $30 purchase to Disney Plus subscribers in the many territories where the service has launched, which includes the U.S. and much of Western Europe.
+The company earlier this summer decided to release the film as a premium $30 purchase to Disney Plus subscribers in the many territories where the service has launched, which includes the United States and much of Western Europe.
 But it has put the film in theaters in other places.

 Among them are Taiwan and Thailand, where the movie opened reasonably well this weekend — it grossed $1.2 million in each market, Disney said Sunday.